AmadeusW/amadeusw.github.io/content/tech/_index.md

 ---
-title: 'Tech notes'
+title: 'Notes'
 date: 2022-12-18
 weight: 6
 ---

-Tips, tricks and reminders for all things tech.
+Tips and tricks, and things to remember.